CMeeg/gridsome-source-kentico-kontent/README.md

 # @meeg/gridsome-source-kentico-cloud

 A [Kentico Cloud](https://kenticocloud.com/) data source plugin for [Gridsome](https://gridsome.org/) that aims to support all of the main features of Kentico Cloud:

 ✔ Content (including all content element types)\
 ✔ Taxonomy\
 ✔ Assets

-The following features and extension points are also provided to ease working with your Kentico Cloud content in Gridsome:
+The plugin also provides additional features and extension points to ease working with your Kentico Cloud content in Gridsome.
+Please keep reading to learn about:

+* How to [get started](#getting-started) with this plugin
+* The object types and object models that are added to the Gridsome [GraphQL schema](#kentico-cloud-graphql-schema) by this plugin
+* How to [render Rich Text fields](#rendering-rich-text-fields) using Vue single file components that you define in your app
+* How to [customise routing](#routing) of content and taxonomy objects
+* How to [work with Taxonomy](#working-with-taxonomy-in-gridsome) in Gridsome
+* How to [work with Assets](#working-with-assets-in-gridsome) in Gridsome, and how to transform Asset URLs directly in your GraphQL queries
-✔ Customise how content from Kentico Cloud is represented in the Gridsome GraphQL schema e.g. control how object types are named, how fields are resolved, omit unwanted fields, add custom fields\
+* How to [create content models](#creating-content-models) to allow you to customise how content from Kentico Cloud is represented as data in Gridsome
-✔ Customise routing of content and taxonomy pages\
-✔ Write your own Vue components to render content components, content links, and assets embedded in Rich Text fields\
-✔ Transform asset URLs directly from your GraphQL queries e.g. specify width, height, format via arguments
+* The full list of plugin [configuration options](#configuration)

 ---